ykameshrao/spring-mvc-angular-js-hibernate-bootstrap-java-single-page-jwt-auth-rest-api-webapp-framework/README.md

 The projects brings together Java, Spring 4, Spring MVC 4, Spring JPA, Hibernate, Angular JS, Twitter Bootstrap, JWT Token Authentication technology in a clean easy to use and bootstrap fashion.
 Download and start building your next big thing in Java.
 Free your mind of scalability and other web app development scares.

 ### Whats in the Project? ###
 The project includes all the code required to create and authenticate a new user including backend models, entities, repositories, service, controller code and frontend forms and relevant javascript validations.
 Refer the screenshots for getting some idea of the functionality.
-Also implemented is a ready to use form validation setup in javascript, alongwith URL redirection based on authenticated and un-authenticated sections/endpoints of the website.
+Also implemented is a ready to use form validation setup in javascript, along with URL redirection based on authenticated and un-authenticated sections/endpoints of the website.
 Also implemented is the simple JWT token based authentication of the REST API endpoints.

 The project organises the code in the following sections-

-1. Framework - java package housing the common data, dao, service, common code classes to generealize most of the boilerplate code using Java generics and other similar rich features.
+1. Framework - java package housing the common data, dao, service, common code classes to generalize most of the boilerplate code using Java generics and other similar rich features.
 2. Model - java package housing the code related to creating database entities and repository classes defining code to access these entities from database using Hibernate and Spring JPA.
 3. Service - java package housing the code defining the various methods specific to your business logic to manipulate the data accordingly.
 4. Interceptor - Spring AOP in action here to remove redundant boilerplate code to handle and respond to exceptions in a standard way and also collect performance metrics of the API and service.
 Refer: WebAppMetricsInterceptor.java, WebAppExceptionAdvice.java